insectos/node-red-cloudflare-ddns/README.md

 - Create a Cloudflare [API Token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 Limit it to your Zone.
 It needs DNS edit permisssions
 - Create an A record (AAAA not yet) for your DDNS site.
 Add a comment tha begins with `[DDNS]` (Case sensitive)

-## Usage
+## Usage on a single node

 Add the Node to a page, use a button or a timer to trigger it.

-Use a Catch node to see what errors are thrown from the SSH node that aren't already being caught and handled.
+Use a Catch node to see what errors are thrown from the DDNS node that aren't already being caught and handled.

 ### Input

-Anything: input values are ignored, used only to trigger the looup
+Anything: input values are ignored, used only to trigger the lookup

 ### Output